xyz-deploy-github/docker-lock/README.md

 left with some files rewritten if a failure occurs.

 ## Migrate
-* `docker lock migrate --prefix=myrepo` copies all images referenced by a Lockfile to `myrepo`.
+* `docker lock migrate --downstream-prefixes=[myrepo,]` copies all images referenced by a Lockfile to other repositories.
 For instance, if a Lockfile contains `docker.io/library/ubuntu:bionic@sha256:122f506735a26c0a1aff2363335412cfc4f84de38326356d31ee00c2cbe52171` this command will migrate the image to `myrepo/ubuntu:bionic@sha256:122f506735a26c0a1aff2363335412cfc4f84de38326356d31ee00c2cbe52171`.
+> Note: `downstream-prefixes` is required.

+* `docker lock migrate --lockfile-name=[file name]` will use another file, instead of the default `docker-lock.json`, as the Lockfile.

 # Suggested workflow
 * Locally run `docker lock generate` to create a Lockfile, `docker-lock.json`,